inkstitch/inkstitch/collections/_docs/en/002-003-basic-usage.md

 * Click `Save`
 * Copy the file to your machine

-**Tipp:** Make sure to save the file as an SVG file as well.
+**Tip:** Make sure to save the file as an SVG file as well.
 Then you will always be able to modify it easily.
 {: .notice--info}

 ## Workflow